AIRS, DANCES, AND WALTZES: FRENCH HORNIST AND CONDUCTOR JAMES SOMMERVILLE

 Ancient Airs and Dances – Suite III

-Canadian premiere performance, co-commissioned by the Manitoba Chamber Orchestra with support from the Canada Council for the Arts
+Canadian premiere performance, co-commissioned by Symphony Nova Scotia, the Sioux City Symphony Orchestra, the Manitoba Chamber Orchestra, the Kalamazoo Symphony Orchestra, and the Prince Edward Island Symphony Orchestra, with support from The Canada Council for the Arts

 Liebeslieder Waltzes, arr.
 Hermann

 May 31st concert sponsor / Pollard Banknote Limited